 Abusing more than one substance at a time can be unpredictable and dangerous.
 Mixing cocaine and Xanax can be especially dangerous because those two drugs can have opposite effects.
 A person can place themselves at risk for addiction or overdose before they even realize it.

-Fortunately, many substance abuse treatment programs offer treatment for polysubstance abuse.
+Fortunately, many substance use treatment programs, like cocaine dependence treatment programs, offer treatment for polysubstance use.
 Most are equipped to help individuals detox off a number of drugs, including Xanax and cocaine.